deckhouse/deckhouse/candi/docs/README.md

 - 192.168.0.0/24
 ```

-`internalNetworkCIDRs` - addresses from these networks will be considered as "internal"
+`internalNetworkCIDRs` — addresses from these networks will be considered as "internal"

 #### Preparations

-* **SSH connection check**: dhctl will quite the bootstrap process if does not manage connect to the host
+* **SSH connection check**: dhctl will quite the bootstrap process if does not manage connect to the host.
 * **Detect bashible bundle**: execute `/candi/bashible/detect_bundle.sh` to get a bashible bundle name from the host.
-* **Execute bootstrap.sh and bootstrap-network.sh**: scripts to install basdic software (jq, curl) and st up the network
+* **Execute bootstrap.sh and bootstrap-network.sh**: scripts to install basdic software (jq, curl) and st up the network.

-**Attention!!** dhctl will check the ssh connection first
+**Attention!!** dhctl will check the ssh connection first.

 #### Bashible Bundle